Tradable Assets and Accounts

 • Long and short initial requirements

-• Number of shares you can short
+• Number of shares that can be shorted

 • Short interest rate